-- Banks will also ask for your ‘BSN’ number.
+Banks will also ask for your ‘BSN’ number.
 This is a unique identification number assigned by the Dutch government, which you obtain when you register with the city.
-Some banks will open an account for you if you have do not yet have a BSN on condition that you submit it to them later.
 Banks usually only open a bank account if you stay in the Netherlands for at least one full semester (5 months).

-Because opening a bank account can involve a rather lengthy procedure it is recommended to make the necessary arrangements as soon as possible after your arrival.
+Because opening a bank account can involve a rather lengthy procedure, it is recommended to make the necessary arrangements as soon as possible after your arrival.
 Several banks offer the opportunity to open a Dutch bank account to international students.
-The following bank offices are situated at central locations in the city center of Utrecht:
+The following bank office is situated at central location in the city centre of Utrecht: